 Value in game worlds

 Games following a play-to-earn business model allow players to earn or create value through gameplay.
 Players earn in-game resources or currencies, which they can sell on an open marketplace.
-Winning battles in Axie Infinity earns players SLP tokens, which currently have a value of 3 cents.
+Winning battles in Axie Infinity earns players SLP tokens.
 Having a good scoring fantasy football team in Sorare, can win players news cards.
 They can sell these cards for money on the marketplace.
-Playing Gods Unchained will give you card packs as you level up.
+Playing Gods Unchained will give you card packs as you level up, Splinterlands pays you DEC tokens for each victory.

 Because a game’s economy connects to blockchain technology, there are many different ways to create value.
 In addition players will have all kinds of different reasons to play a game, and as a result the game world is expanding into our own physical world.
 Similar to how football is just something you watch or play with friends for some of us, while it’s a source of income for others.
 However, those others can be gamblers, trainers, coaches, players, agents, club owners, sponsors and so on.
 Just how the game of football still carries value outside of the pitch, gaming is now doing the same.